-A complete walk-around visual inspection of the crane should always be made with special attention to structural damage, loose equipment, leaks, or other conditions that would require immediate correction for safe operation.
-Refer to the Inspection and Lubrication Service Log.
-One copy of the Inspection and Lubrication Service Log is provided in the original package of manuals shipped with the crane.
-Additional copies are available through the Grove distributor network.

-Check the following items to make sure that the crane is prepared for starting the day's work.
+A complete walk-around visual inspection of the crane should always be made with special attention to structural damage, loose equipment, leaks, or other conditions that would require immediate correction for safety of operation.
+The following checklist items are suggested specifically for the operator's benefit to make certain the crane is prepared for starting the day's work.